steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 tags: ['process']
 ---

 As a developer on a scrum team, you have likely watched helplessly as the pressure from stakeholders mounts.
-Despite each sprint producing multi-hour planning meetings, and Gannt or Burndown charts, your leaders never seem to be satisfied with the current progress.
+Despite each sprint producing multi-hour planning meetings, and Gantt or Burn-down charts, your leaders never seem to be satisfied with the current progress.
 This common situation is due to a lack of trust.

 Trust is not built only with charts and graphs, but by showing management what you are building.
 Leadership wants to see the application they’ve invested in come to life.
 Though no stakeholder asks for it, they want a demo.